 - It is the candidate's right to pursue advancement, even if the department vote is negative.
 However, at the urging of the Senate, the candidate's preference no longer determines delegation of authority for a merit action - Candidates can only choose the following: - 1.
 Whether to defer or seek advancement.
 If seeking advancement, all options must be considered by the department (including promotion) - 2.
-To accelerate in time for a 1.0 step promotion, or wait for a promotion under Step Plus (potentially > 1.0 step) - Candidates don't decide what actions can be considered ... - All actions should be voted on for 1.0, 1.5, 2.0 steps, or no advancement.
+To accelerate in time for a 1.0 step promotion, or wait for a promotion under Step Plus (potentially > 1.0 step) - 3.
+To exclude promotion as an option if an assistant professor for < 4 years - Candidates don't decide what actions can be considered ... - All actions should be voted on for 1.0, 1.5, 2.0 steps, or no advancement.